asynchroza/trackademics/README.md

 - `bun db:bash` to get into the container's shell
 - `psql -U dev -d dev_db` to log into the default database
-- run `DROP DATABASE IF EXISTS memorable_db;` to drop the memorable database
+- run `DROP DATABASE IF EXISTS trackademics;` to drop the memorable database